ShenduoZhang/shenduo.icu/courses.md

 - Grade: 93/A/4.0
 - Cheatsheet Language: Chinese

-I wasn't taking any notes since he used slides.
-The review contents and summary(he covered way more contents than what's in herr) are here,
+I wasn't taking any notes since he was using slides.
+The cheatsheets and summary(he covered way more contents than what's in herr) are here,
 - Summary [pdf](/CS/MachineLearning/content.pdf) [concepts](/CS/MachineLearning/content.concept)
 - Review [concepts](/CS/MachineLearning/review.concept)